List of Doraemon characters: Mrs. Gōda

+Jaiko Gōda

 Jaiko Gōda (剛田 ジャイ子, Gōda Jaiko) is Gian's younger sister, and also the only child Gian treats well in the whole story, and Jaiko too loves her elder brother.
 In earlier stories, she had bad tempers when something did not go as she pleases, though she mellows down in later stories.
 Had Doraemon not intervened, she would have been Nobita's wife in the future which is why her first appearance is earlier than Suneo and Gian in the series.
 However, Doraemon succeeds on his mission and Nobita eventually marries Shizuka.
 Her name Jaiko is usually considered a nickname in the same vein as her brother; her given name is never revealed in the series.

 As an aspiring manga artist, Jaiko goes by her pen name Christine Gōda (クリスチーネ 剛田, Kurisuchīne Gōda), and sometimes submits her manga to publishing companies for prizes.
 She usually fails because her storytelling is still rough, although she has received much attention from editors.
 Sometimes when she almost decides to give up writing comic books after failing to get good ideas, Gian and his friends, after being requested and sometimes forced, cheer her up.
 Unlike Gian, she is kind, polite and good at studies.
 She and Moteo Mote are good friends.
 He appreciates her cartoons and encourages her to write more.